 The project summary/abstract is a summary of the proposed activity suitable for distribution to the public and sufficient to permit potential reviewers to identify conflicts of interest.
 It must be a self-contained document.
+The project summary/abstract must be comprised of

-Provide the name of the applicant, the project title, the PI and the PI's institutional affiliation, any coinvestigators and their institutional affiliations, the objectives of the project, a description of the project, including methods to be employed, and the potential impact of the project (i.e., benefits, outcomes).
+- A cover sheet containing the name of the applicant, the project title, the PI and the PI's institutional affiliation, and any coinvestigators and their institutional affiliations - This information must be followed by a objectives of the project, a description of the project, including methods to be employed, and the potential impact of the project (i.e., benefits, outcomes). - The description of the proposed research may not exceed one pages when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
+The font must not be smaller than 11 point.
+Figures and references, if included, must fit within the one-page limit.

 A sample is provided below: